paulberth/POSTerminal/README.md

 Build on C# .netcore 6.0
+Unit testing C# with NUnit and .NET Core

 # POSTerminal
   Technical Exercise : Library for POS Ordering, Scan Product and Return Total Calculated Unit Price and Bulk Price.